echickering/priv_access/README.md

 ## Welcome
-- **Purpose:** This project purpose is to create your own GlobalProtect automated solution on AWS(currently)
+- **Purpose:** Create your own GlobalProtect automated solution on AWS(currently)
-- **Assumptions:** You have a Panorama, a Template and Template Stack with All Network Interface, Routing, and GlobalProtect settings set with Variables..
+- **Assumptions:** You have a Panorama, configured Template and Template Stack with All Network Interface, Routing, and GlobalProtect settings set with Variables..
 As of now, SSL certificates are manually managed on Template

 ### Step 1: Clone the Repository